Jrodrigo06/GraphDTA-Replication/paper.typ

 = Drug encoding
    == SMILES to Graph representation
+   === Atoms to Nodes
    Following the paper I used RDKit to convert SMILES compounds into molecular graphs.
 Each node in the graph is represented by a vector of features with most being one-hot encoded.
 The features include the atom symbol, the number of adjacent hydrogens, the number of adjacent atoms, the implicit value of the atom, and whether the atom is in a aromatic structure.
+   === Bonds to Edges
+   Each edge in the graph is made by taking the bonds using RDKit.
+The bond notes the atom indices and the graph is undirected by making edges both ways.
+Also the matrix is then tranposed to be used in the GNNs.

 = Graph Neural Networks